|

 Obverse Diagnostic Point(s) Reverse Diagnostic Point(s)

-Comments: Reverse A becomes clashed when paired with Obverse 2.
-Die clashing marks are very evident on both the obverse and reverse dies.
+Reverse A becomes clashed when paired with Obverse 2.
+Die clashing marks are evident on both the obverse and reverse dies.
 The denticles on Reverse A have begun to deteriorate during this die state.
 The die defect on the left edge of the corn ear remains visible.
 Reverse A will again be used in 1862 and surprisingly, once again in 1865 to strike additional San Francisco dimes.

-Plate Coin: G. Fortin Collection, NGC MS61
+Plate Coin: Courtesy Eugene H. Gardner Collection, NGC MS66